narunartwongsawat/JumJaiAan/README.md

 ## Features

 - Summarizes the content of a URL provided in a LINE message.
-- If the content is not in Thai or English, it provides the summary in both Thai and English.
+- Provides the summary in Thai, using bullet points.

 ## Setup